LiveHelperChat/elasticsearch/readme.md

 ## Description
 This plugin enables statistic generation using only Elastic Search.
 MySQL is not a good solution for statistic generation, but Elastic Search does great job on that.
+ - Eliminates MySQL Queries in statistic genreation
+ - Allows to search withing messages with keyword
+ - Allows to generate Online Operators/Active/Pending chat's chart

-## How it works
+## How it works?
-After chat close event chat is indexed within cronjob.
+ - After chat close event chat is indexed within cronjob.
-Also there is cronjob which indexes existing data.
+ - Also there is cronjob which indexes existing data.

-## Future
+## Future plans
-Remove older chat's than 3 months and implement fallback if record is not found in MySQL.
+ - Remove older chat's than 3 months and implement fallback if record is not found in MySQL.
 At the moment we just duplicate records.

 ## Install